 The word “essay” comes from the French verb “essayer,” which means “to try.”
-An essay, in the original sense, is come thing you write to try to figure something out.
+An essay, in the original sense, is something you write to try to figure something out.

 Hope we’re not just the biological boot loader for digital superintelligence.
 Unfortunately, that is increasingly probable